Fontainebleau Inn 064.jpg 399.jpg I_0312.jpg Fontainebleau Inn serendipity1-new.jpg Fontainebleau Inn 220d.jpg Fontainebleau Inn

 How much does it cost?

-includes the issuance of a Certificate of Marriage Registration.
-This
+This fee includes the issuance of a Certificate of Marriage

-(person who performs the marriage ceremony).
-It serves as notice that a
+performs the marriage ceremony).
+It serves as notice that

-record of the marriage is on file.
-Couples who do not receive a Certificate
+a record of the marriage is on file.
+Couples who do not

 Is a premarital physical exam required?